EvanOverman/Auto-Web-Server/README.md

 ```
 ./AutoWebServer --setup
 ```
 The "-s" tell the program to run setup.
-You can alternitavely run it without "-s" and run first time setup that way, this method will also allow you do do everything else, though with all of its prompts it is oftem slower.
+You can run it without "-s" and perform the first time setup that way, this method will also allow you do do everything else, though with all of its prompts it is often slower.

 # Usage
 Chances are you will want to use the organized format, to do this run this command.
 ```
 ./AutoWebServer --organized
 ```
-Make sure all of you HTML, CSS, Java Script, etc. files are in their respective folder with proper links to one another.
+Make sure that all of your HTML, CSS, Java Script, etc. files are in their respective folder with proper links to one another.
 An index.html file can be placed in none of the subdirectories and instead the root of the organized directory.
 Placing it here will make it so that "http://youserver/" will redirect to "http://yourserver/index.html".
-To make sure your HTML files link to your images, CSS, and Java Script correctly, make sure they link like so, to reference a CSS file you should linke like this:
+To make sure your HTML files link to your images, CSS, and Java Script correctly, make sure they link like so:
 ```
 href = "/css/stylesheet.css"
 ```
-You have to link like this (and /js/javascript.js, /images/pic.png, etc.) because Auto-Web-Server does in fact host the file aong with their enclosing folder.
+You have to link like this (/js/javascript.js, /images/pic.png, etc.) because Auto-Web-Server hosts the file along with their enclosing folder.
 If you are using the simple format you should run the program like this:
 ```
 ./AutoWebServer --simple
 ```